-The process of developing and implementing nutrient reduction strategies begins with a vision (Figure 1).
-A compelling picture of how nutrient reduction will improve the quality of life on the Mississippi coast - environmentally, economically, and socially.
-The questions listed above can be rephrased as goals whose attainment will answer these questions (e.g. Determine the costs associated with excess nutrient reduction).
+The process of developing and implementing nutrient reduction strategic plans begins with a vision (Figure 1).
+A compelling picture of how nutrient reduction will improve the quality of life in Mississippi - environmentally, economically, and socially.
+The questions listed above can be rephrased as goals whose attainment will answer these questions (e.g., "Determine the costs associated with excess nutrient reduction").
 Strategies are the vehicles for attaining the goals.
-Implementing ten comprehensive strategies will permit these goals to be attained, provide answers to these four questions, and result in the reduction of excess nutrient loading to Mississippi's streams, estuaries, bays, and the Gulf of Mexico.
+Implementing ten comprehensive strategies will permit these goals to be attained, provide answers to these four questions, and result in the reduction of excess nutrient loading to Mississippi's streams, lakes, reservoirs, estuaries, bays and the Gulf of Mexico.